konflux-ci/release-service-catalog/tasks/push-snapshot/README.md

 | dataPath           | Path to the JSON string of the merged data to use in the data workspace   | No       |                      |
 | retries            | Retry copy N times                                                        | Yes      | 0                    |

+## Changes in 4.3.0
+* When pushing source containers, the origin is now determined using `$repo:${digest}.src` instead of `$repo:${git_sha}.src` that was used previously.
+This follows a change in the build service.
+  * We also added a new push of the source container to `$repo:${digest}.src`.
+* Fixed a bug when pushing source containers where previously we would never skip a push even if the destination container already existed, because we were comparing the binary image digest instead of the source container one.

 ## Changes in 4.2.0
 * remove `dataPath` and `snapshotPath` default values